TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

    If set, the backend can only be operated from an SSL-encrypted connection (https).
 A redirect to the SSL version of a URL will happen when a user tries to access non-https admin-urls

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-lockSSL>`.

 .. index::
    TYPO3_CONF_VARS BE; lockSSLPort